sswaringin/forko/readme.md

 ## Utility Class Generator

-The utility class generator loops through `$gorko-config` looking for items that have a valid utility class structure.
+The utility class generator loops through `$forko-config` looking for items that have a valid utility class structure.
 The following structure is required to generate a utility class:

 ```scss
 'width':('items':('full':'100%','half': '50%'